 The expansion and availability of multiple training modalities have already resulted in significant changes in how organizations approach training and learning.
-In one recent study, 56% of companies indicated they are retooling their training programs and 62% have increased (or are planning to increase) training-related spending in 2021.
+In one recent study, 56% of companies indicated they are retooling their training programs and 62% have increased (or are planning to increase) training-related spending in 2021 and beyond.

 While COVID-19 might have propelled virtual training into a necessity, it is an accelerant for a transformation that was already underway even before the pandemic.
 As early as 2018, research indicated that traditional classroom instructor-led training offerings slid to 49% from a high of 70% in 2008.
 Virtual learning increased during the same time to 10% of all formal training programs.